What Is High-Performance Embedded Computing (HPEC)?

 - V1161 provides an FPGA co-processor alongside the NVIDIA Mellanox Connect X-5 network interface

 Together, these cards provide great flexibility and bring a large number of heterogeneous computing possibilities to a SBC of your choosing.
 This means industry-leading 100G Ethernet or InfiniBand support alongside a flexible FPGA fabric in a single VPX slot.
-Contact us today if you’d like to discuss solutions for your high-performance embedded computing application.
+Contact us today if you’d like to discuss solutions for your embedded computing application.

 Need help finding the right solution?